 - (a) Form in General.
-Except as otherwise provided in these Rules, all documents, including exhibits, other than forms prescribed elsewhere, presented for filing with the clerk or intended for use of the judge must: - (1) be upon letter size (81⁄2 inches X 11 inches) white paper of good quality; - (2) have a margin of not less than one inch (1") on all four sides of each page; - (3) be either in original clear and legible typewriting, or in clear and legible printing; - (4) be in either double-spaced or one-and-one-half-spaced typewriting or printing, except that quotations exceeding fifty (50) words are to be single-spaced and indented; - (5) if consisting of more than one page, have each consecutive page numbered at the bottom of each page; - (6) be printed or written upon only one side of the paper; - (7) utilize twelve (12) point or ten (10) pitch type: - (8) each pleading filed as a separate document and, if filed conventionally, all pages of each document securely clipped but not stapled together; and - (9) names are to be typed or printed beneath signatures on all documents. - (b) Notices. - (1) Notices served upon creditors and parties in interest may be doubled-sided and single-spaced to conserve paper. - (2) Original notices filed with the court must be single-sided. - (c) Information to be Placed on First Page.
-The first page of each document must be prepared as follows: - (1) The first page of each document shall contain a case caption that conforms to either the Official Form for Caption (Short Title), Form B 416B, or the Official Form for Use in Adversary Proceeding, Form B 416D, unless otherwise ordered by the court.
+Except as otherwise provided in these Rules, all documents, including exhibits, other than forms prescribed elsewhere, presented for filing with the clerk or intended for use of the judge must: - (1) be upon letter size (81⁄2 inches X 11 inches) white paper of good quality; - (2) have a margin of not less than one inch (1") on all four sides of each page; - (3) be either in original clear and legible typewriting, or in clear and legible printing: - (4) be in either double-spaced or one-and-one-half-spaced typewriting or printing, except that quotations exceeding fifty (50) words are to be single-spaced and indented; - (5) if consisting of more than one page, have each consecutive page numbered at the bottom of each page; - (6) be printed or written upon only one side of the paper; - (7) utilize twelve (12) point or ten (10) pitch type; - (8) each pleading filed as a separate document and, if filed conventionally, all pages of each document securely clipped but not stapled together; and - (9) names are to be typed or printed beneath signatures on all documents. - (b) Notices. - (1) Notices served upon creditors and parties in interest may be doubled-sided and singlespaced to conserve paper. - (2) Original notices filed with the court must be single-sided. - (c) Information to be Placed on First Page.
+The first page of each document must be prepared as follows: - (1) The first page of each document shall contain a case caption that conforms to either the Official Form for Caption (Short Title), Official Form B-416B, or the Official FormCaption for Use in Adversary Proceeding, Form B Other Than for a Complaint Filed by a Debtor, Official Form 416D, unless otherwise ordered by the court.